Dinosaur Birthday Cake~ Video Tutorial

 You may also be interested in our EASY dinosaur cake made of cupcakes!
 You can find the step by step tutorial here: Dinosaur Pull-Apart Cupcake Cake!

-In Part One, you will learn to make a Tyrannosaurus Rex from rice cereal treats covered with fondant (or gum paste).
+Learn to make a Tyrannosaurus Rex from rice cereal treats covered with fondant (or gum paste).

-In Part Two, you will learn to make a brontosaurus, and a few extra details made to the cake and dinosaurs to pull the theme together!
+Learn to make a brontosaurus, and a few extra details made to the cake and dinosaurs to pull the theme together!